VirtualBrainLab/vbl-docs/source/03_unity_neuro/02_urn_development.md

 To add a new render function you need three pieces:

- 1. Update `unitymouse/render.py` to include the new function and add documentation
+ 1. Update `API/urchin/renderer.py` to include the new function and add documentation
  2. Add the `socket.io` call to the set of calls in `Server/server.js`
- 3. Add the new functionality to the UnityClient in `UM_Client.cs` and in your manager class
+ 3. Add the new functionality to the UnityClient in `Client.cs` and in your manager class

 Before deploying you should add a new test script in `Examples/basic` which runs your new functionality and makes sure that it works.